At a Glance

 ✨Tip Number 2

 Network with professionals in the criminal justice and healthcare sectors.
-Attend relevant workshops or seminars to meet people who can provide insights into the role and potentially refer you to opportunities within the field.
+Attend relevant workshops or seminars to meet people who can provide insights or even referrals, which could give you an edge in the application process.

 ✨Tip Number 3